WHO WE ARE

 Founded in 2004, Spirit League was created by parents of a child with learning and motor skill challenges who had trouble keeping up with his peers on the playground and in the neighborhood.
 They wanted to provide their child an opportunity to have a “team” experience and participate at his level of ability, in an organized sports league.

-Back in 2004, Leslie and Mike Echolds felt that Orange County lacked a forum for “betweener” special needs kids to play sports, make friends, socialize and grow into adulthood.
+In 2004, Leslie and Mike Echolds felt that Orange County lacked a forum for “betweener” special needs kids to play sports, make friends, socialize and grow into adulthood.
 Little did they know what a need there was… or how deeply Spirit League would impact the lives of our long term “committed” players and families.

 Their son, Jordan, started with Spirit League when he was 10 years old.
 He has grown as an athlete, as a person, and most importantly, has made many new friends.
 Today, while Leslie and Mike have lessened their involvement with Spirit League, they continue to support its wonderful work.